-Like most museums, they rely heavily on the volunteer efforts of rail enthusiasts to restore and maintain the exhibits.
+The museum relies heavily on the volunteer efforts of rail enthusiasts to restore and maintain the exhibits.
 Some are still driven out onto the tracks for interactive displays.

 The collection also exhibits a range of rail parephernalia, from uniforms to tickets and dining car menus.

 In the marine hall, “Lifeworld Ship” you can explore everything from submarines and freight ships to sailing boats.
 Set over three floors, over 1,000 exhibits tell the tale of seafaring life.